Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

 The folder tree of the repository is on the left, and files in the current selected directory will be listed in the right table.
-Note that this view will always show the current (HEAD) revision of the repository.
+Note that this view will always show the current (HEAD) commit of the repository.

 Also note that the page will display the folders and files for the